MohdRas/docker-basics/README.md

 - Linux OS : The Kernel ( The Engine ) + User-Spaces ( Files & Tools)
 - The Kernel ( The Engine )

-		This is the core program that talks to laptop's hardware, memory & runs processes.
+		- This is the core program that talks to laptop's hardware, memory & runs processes.
-  		This is the one kernel running inside your one VM.
+  		- This is the one kernel running inside your one VM.
 - User-Spaces ( Files & Tools) :

-		This is the folder structure ( /bin, /etc, /home) & software ( bash, apt or docker engine) It runs outside the kernel. open powershell as administrator & type wsl- l -v => list all the user spaces ( distributions) on one VM.
+		- This is the folder structure ( /bin, /etc, /home) & software ( bash, apt or docker engine)
+  		- It runs outside the kernel.
+  		- type wsl- l -v => list all the user spaces ( distributions) on one VM.

 - VM = one 1 exists on windows laptop.
 - The kernel = The core linux engine, only 1 runs inside one VM.
 - The distributions = The file, folders & apps. you can have as many as you want.